howdyai/botkit/readme.md

 ### **Command Line Interface**

-The best way to get started locally with Botkit is by installing our command line tool, and using it to create a new Botkit project.
+The best way to get started locally with Botkit is by installing our command line tool and using it to create a new Botkit project.
 This will install and configure a starter kit for you!

 ```
 npm install -g botkit